jeromekelleher/ercs/docs/source/index.rst

 ..
 [BEV12] N. H.  Barton,  A. M. Etheridge and A. V\ |eacute|\ ber.
     Modelling Evolution in a Spatial continuum,
     *J. Stat.
 Mech.*, to appear, 2012.
+..
+[K11] D. E. Knuth, Combinatorial Algorithms, Part 1; Volume 4A of *The Art of Computer
+    Programming*, 2011.

 .. include:: <isolat1.txt>